What is Design and Construction Excellence?

-The first thing your firm should do to receive notification on the release of the 8/20 RFP is to become an official vendor of the City of New York through the Mayor’s Office of Contract Services.
+The first thing your firm should do to receive notification on the release of the 8/20 RFP is to become an official vendor of the City of New York through the Mayor's Office of Contract Services.
 You may do so here.
 DDC does not provide individual notifications pertaining to our RFP release dates.
-The Mayor’s Office of Contract Services issues notifications.
-Once the RFP has been issued, you may visit the Business Section of our website to download it.
-When you become an official vendor, please contact J.R.
-Martine at firstname.lastname@example.org to be placed on our informal mailing list to receive a copy of the previous 8/20 RFP and an FAQ sheet.
+The Mayor's Office of Contract Services issues notifications.
+You may download the RFP at this link.
+When you become an official vendor, please contact Rick Bell at BellF@ddc.nyc.gov.

 How can construction management firms and contractors participate in the D+CE program?

-We have a set of requirement contracts for construction management agency services that are structured in the same way as the 8/20 contracts referred to above.
-These are also 2-year contracts, and selections are made using the same Quality-Based Selection principles.
+We have a set of requirement contracts for construction management agency services that are structured in the same way as the contracts referred to above.
+These contracts and selections are made using the same Quality-Based Selection principles.